When Boaz Weinstein, the hedge fund manager best known for betting against

 That’s where technical analysis and fundamental

 analysis come in.
-Each offers a different way to spot those moments of
+Each offers a different way to spot those

 opportunity.